YusukeJustinNakajima/MCP-Watchdog/README.md

 - ⚙️ Custom policy creation and maintenance
 - ⏱️ Significant time and effort investment

-**MCPSentinel takes a different approach**: Instead of predefined rules, it learns normal usage patterns from legitimate users and detects anomalies based on behavioral deviations.
+**MCP-Watchdog takes a different approach**: Instead of predefined rules, it learns normal usage patterns from legitimate users and detects anomalies based on behavioral deviations.
 This is the first known attempt at applying anomaly detection to MCP traffic.

 ## ✨ Features